fms-cat/thump/README.md

 // This `si` will put small red dot on canvas! si 255

-// After the drawing instructions, you need to `w` to refresh canvas
-// Also `w` is used for waiting.
+// `w` is also used for refreshing canvas
-// Value at param is used for waiting time (in ms) pi $_, si 100, w $_
+// After the drawing instructions, you need to `w` to refresh canvas pi $_, si 100, w $_

 // At the end of program, The program counter automatically jumps to start of program